-So for example, some brands like MacDonalds and Coca-Cola are very energetic and extrovert.
+For example, brands like McDonalds and Coca-Cola are very energetic and extroverted.
 They encourage sociability and warmth.

 Warm colours like red and yellow sit better with those attributes.
 Look at the colours those brands choose.
 They’re all from the warm end of the spectrum.

-That’s why the Yellow and Red MacDonald’s arches catches your eye as you’re driving along.
-And why you notice the Red coke sign when you’re thirsty.
+That’s why the yellow and red McDonald’s arches catch your eye as you’re driving along.
+It’s why you notice the red Coke sign when you’re thirsty.

 But compare that energy with brands who choose colours from the cooler end of the spectrum.
-These brands typically have identities that are much more low-key and calm.
+These brands typically have more low-key and calm identities.
 They’re more introverted.

-This suits more professional oriented brands like LinkedIn for example.
-Or brand that encourage quiet relaxation like Starbucks.
+This suits more professional-oriented brands like LinkedIn, for example.
+Or brands which encourage quiet relaxation like Starbucks.

 Cooler colours like blue and green reinforce perceptions of calmness, professionalism and relaxation.
 Those are the colour psychology associations people have with those colours.